 This strategy refreshes ads which can increase the number of ads shown to the user.
 This, in turn, should produce higher revenue-per-session for the publisher.
 Ad refresh is especially beneficial for sites with engaged users, such as those that spend longer times on pages.

 Previously, Sortable has publicly stated that we don’t support the use of ad refresh.
-We initially thought that the overall user experience would be affected negatively—that isn’t the case.
-After much testing (and success), we’ve learned that end users are accustomed to ad refresh and has minimal impact on their experience.
+We thought that the overall user experience would be negatively affected.
+That wasn’t the case.
+After much testing (and success), we’ve learned that end users are accustomed to ad refresh.
+It had minimal impact on their experience.